 Andrés Guadarrama Como hilos de viento y luz

-DM R TBA (World premiere)
+DM R The Sunsets on Mars are Blue (World premiere)

 Taylor Brook The Machine Stops (World premiere)

 Yarn/Wire: Russell Greenberg and Sae Hashimoto, Laura Barger and Ning Yu, piano

 The quartet appeared on our stage in 2017 with a program of Canadian and Colombian music, and for their second performance in our series they premiere new works by Taylor Brook and DM R, whose Studies for Violin and Cello opened counter)induction's concert on our virtual stage last fall.

 Andrés Guadarrama (b.
 1991) is a Mexico City-based composer, performer, and sound artist.
 Throughout his work, he designs physical networks of interaction and interdependence between people, objects, spaces, and natural forces that allow the emergence of fluctuating sonic ecosystems.
 His music has been programmed on Donaueschinger Musiktage, Forum Wallis, Jornadas de Música Contemporánea CCMC, Foro Internacional de Música Nueva Manuel Enríquez, and the 63rd International Rostrum of Composers.
 Additionally, Andrés cofounded Vorágines, a collective platform for the production and dissemination of new music and is a member of the transdisciplinary ensemble Attica!
 Guadarrama holds a degree in Composition and Music Theory from the Centro de Investigación y Estudios de la Música (CIEM).